isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 ---------------------------

 The RADIUS hook library requires at least one RADIUS server to function.
-One popular open-source implementation is FreeRADIUS.
-This is how it can be set up to enable basic functionality in Kea.
+One popular open source implementation is FreeRADIUS; here's how to set it up to enable basic functionality in Kea.

 1. Install FreeRADIUS through the package manager or from the tarballs available on [the freeradius.org download page](https://freeradius.org/releases/).